MENU

 Let’s now read the Shoal’s Oracle text again: “The next X damage that a source of your choice would deal to you and/or creatures you control this turn is dealt to any target instead.”

-This means that as we cast Shoal we have to choose a target — a creature or a player or a planeswalker, who will receive the redirected damage if any happen at all this turn.
+This means that as we cast Shoal we have to choose a target — a creature, a player, a Battle or a planeswalker, who will receive the redirected damage if any happen at all this turn.

 The source of the damage will be chosen later — on Shoal resolution.
 Moreover, since Shining Shoal redirects the damage from a source of your choice would deal to you and/or creatures you control, as Shoal’s effect is applied you can choose how much damage from each recipient will be redirected.